-This document provides the necessary information for those agencies to consider applying to Round 2 of the Innovation Lab in 2014.
+This document provides the necessary information for producing and presenting organizations in theater, modern and contemporary dance, and jazz (including multidisciplinary college-based presenters) to consider applying to Round 9 of the Innovation Lab in 2014.
 Applications from more than one organization to explore a partnership, collaborative venture, or merger, are also welcomed.
-Up to four organizations will be chosen to participate in Round 2.
+Up to four organizations will be chosen to participate in Round 9.
 Because the Innovation Lab is an unusual program with many elements, we strongly encourage applicants to discuss draft proposals with EmcArts in advance of their final submission.
 Contact information and instructions for assistance are detailed at the end of this RFP.